 More information on the Newham community chest is coming soon.

 Redbridge delivered a traditional grant model whereby applications would be reviewed by a steering group and decisions made collectively.
+It was agreed that Redbridge CVS (now known as Community Action Redbridge) would be the best organisation to manage the grant, given their role in leading social prescribing cross-coordination across the borough.

 Tower Hamlets delivered a traditional grant model whereby applications would be reviewed by a steering group and decisions made collectively.